witnet/research/bridge/docs/WBI.md

 # WITNET BRIDGE INTERFACE

 Witnet is a Decentralized Oracle Network aiming at serving smart contracts that cannot fetch data from the outside world.
 For such goal to be accomplished, the Witnet network and smart contract platforms need to have a way to interact with each other in a trustless way.
-The Witnet Bridge Interface (WBI) is a smart contract in charge of facilitaing this communication.
+The Witnet Bridge Interface (WBI) is a smart contract in charge of facilitating this communication.

 ## Goals of the WBI
-The WBI will have 3 clear goals that needs to accomplish
+The WBI will have 3 clear goals that needs to accomplish:

 - It should facilitate the inclusion of a data request transactions specified by smart contracts in the Witnet blockchain.